damiensgit/gobius/QUICKSTART.md

            "prompt": "What is the capital of the moon?"
          }
        }
+     },
+     "validator_config": {
+       "private_keys": ["YOUR_VALIDATOR_PRIVATE_KEY"], // Add validator private keys here (no 0x)
+       "stake_check": true,
+       "stake_check_interval": "120s", // How often to check stake/health
+       "min_basetoken_threshold": 10, // Min AIUS to keep on validator
+       "stake_buffer_percent": 2, // Target stake buffer % above min stake
+       "stake_buffer_topup_percent": 1, // Top-up trigger % above min stake
+       "initial_stake": 0 // Set > 0 to manually manage stake amount (disables auto top-up)
+       // ... other advanced settings ...
      }
    }
    ```

+   > **Note on Settings**: While `config.json` contains many settings, most can be left at their default values (copied from `config.example.json`) for initial setup.
+The defaults are designed to work well for basic auto-mining.
+Many options are for advanced users and fine-tuning specific behaviors.
+For details on all available options and their effects, advanced users can refer to the configuration loading logic in the source code (primarily within the `config/` directory).

    > **Database (`db_path`)**: Gobius uses a SQLite database (default: `storage.db`) to keep track of its state (pending commitments, solutions, claims, etc.).
 This allows Gobius to stop and restart safely, resuming where it left off. **Do not delete this file** unless you intend to reset the miner's state.